mdit-plugins/mdit-plugins/docs/src/img-size.md

 icon: resize
 ---

-Plugins to support image size syntax.
+Plugins to support setting size for images.

 <!-- more -->